 - Special categories of Personal Data (‘sensitive data’) include Personal Data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.

 This document aims to describe the procedures followed by FGB while processing Personal Data in compliance with GDPR scope (GDPR- Article 2).

 4. Principles relating to the processing personal data

 The following principles are applied when FGB staff process Personal Data according to Article 5 of the GDPR:

 - Personal Data are processed fairly, lawfully and in a transparent manner in relation to the Data Subject;

 - Personal Data are collected for specified, explicit and legitimate purposes and not further processed in a way incompatible with those purposes.
 Personal Data could be further processed for historical, statistical or scientific reasons;

-- Data minimisation are considered by limiting Personal Data collection to what is necessary in relation to the purposes for which they are processed;
+- Data minimisation is considered by limiting Personal Data collection to what is necessary in relation to the purposes for which they are processed;

-- Accuracy are considered by keeping Personal Data updated and every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay;
+- Accuracy is considered by keeping Personal Data updated and every reasonable step must be taken to ensure that Personal Data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay;

 - Appropriate technical and organizational measures are taken against unauthorized or unlawful processing of Personal Data, against accidental loss or destruction of and /or against damage to Personal Data to ensure data integrity and confidentiality.